 “Hot extraction.
 The best spot is Northeast corner.
 Over.”

 “Received.
 See you soon Ranger.”
-She brught the bird in low and fast.
-Constantly adjusting due to wind conditions, the thermals created by the fires, and the constantly changing visibility.
-“You ready Hook?”
+She brought the bird in low and fast.
+Constantly adjusting due to wind conditions, the thermals created by the fires, and the continually changing visibility.
+“You ready, Hook?”

 “We’re a go back here.”
 The group of survivors stayed low, heads down, as the prop wash blasted roof debris into the air.

 “Thanks.”
 Sparrow stifled a smile to the compliment.
-Falcon handed the headset back to Hook and straped into a seat.
+Falcon handed the headset back to Hook and strapped into a seat.
 The adrenaline finally wore off.
 Sparrow headed to one of the many safe zones the trio created over the intervening years since they met.
 After an hour in the air, she touched down.
 The landing zone is in the middle of the woods, far from the city.
-The clearing is bordered by a wall made from the trees the trio took down to create the space.
+A wall made from the trees the trio took down to create the space bordered the landing zone.
 A small shack sits in one corner.
-There is no gate in the wall, the only way in is over it.
+There is no gate in the wall; the only way in is over it.

 “I mean, I know you were in the Army, and that was how long ago?
 We saw you out there.
 You’re ready to go back.
 Which means we’ve enlisted.”